mikiya09/ComSci/data_structure/dataStructureAdvanced.md

         -> 9/2 -1 by default in C++ is taking the floor -> so 3
         -> we need the first non-leaf node
-        -> start from there and looping through all non-leaf node
+        -> start from there and looping through all non-leaf node backward

                                 ◯
                               /   \